nkl04/TheMaze/README.md

 ## Description

-Players must control the main characters of the game through various traps and environments in order to reach the goal and beat the game.
-However, the obstacles are logically created and make a lot of sense.
-The game is hard, punishing and gets even more challenging as the players make further progress.
+Players must control the main characters of the game through various traps and environments in order to reach the goal and beat the game using each character's unique abilities.
+LTH boy with red aura can withstand fire elements, while NLHA boy with blue aura can traverse water safely.
+Players must strategize and coordinate the movements of both characters to overcome challenges and reach the exit "elevator" in each level.
+With its colorful graphics, intuitive gameplay, and increasingly complex levels, "The Maze" offers an engaging and challenging gaming experience suitable for players of all ages.

 ## Getting Started